johnhickok/CalStreetLookup/README.md

 Some steps to take are listed below.
 <ul>
     <li>Using PGAdmin, create a database in Postgres and make it spatially enabled.
 Boundless <a href="https://connect.boundlessgeo.com/docs/suite/4.8/dataadmin/pgGettingStarted/createdb.html">provides a few tips</a>.
-Examples used in processes.bat use a database named <b>calstreets</b>.</li>
+Examples used herein use a database named <b>calstreets</b>.</li>
 </ul>

 <pre>